 - First of all, sheet piles are cost- and time-effective, principally as a result of the speed of construction.
-In addition to the possibility of an immediate start and rapid installation thereafter, sheet pile walls have a quality advantage due to being manufactured under controlled factory conditions.
-Together, these advantages make a difference due to the time savings.
-Given that no major enabling works are required, construction can start after a very short preparation period.
-The fact that a single component combines the functions of cutoff and support also helps optimize costs. - State-of-the-art high frequency variable moment (resonance free) vibratory pile drivers result in less disturbance when sheet pile walls are installed.
+Sheet pile walls benefit from being manufactured under controlled factory conditions, ensuring high quality standards.
+Since no major preparatory work is needed, construction can progress after a brief preparation time and with fast installation.
+These factors collectively contribute to substantial time savings.
+Moreover, the dual functionality of sheet piles, serving as both cutoff and support, further optimizes costs. - State-of-the-art high frequency variable moment (resonance free) vibratory pile drivers result in less disturbance when sheet pile walls are installed.
 In particularly sensitive cases, sheet piles can be hydraulically pressed in to their full depth without the slightest disturbance (noise, vibration, etc.).
 And sheet pile walls can be driven as easily from water as from land. - Sheet pile walls in flood defence schemes can regulate seepage to a certain extent.
 The interlocks can be sealed if the wall is to be strictly watertight.
 On the contrary, if the embankment soil is to be kept damp and protected from drying out, weep holes can be formed in the wall to allow water to flow naturally through the sheet piles.
-This also reduces the hydraulic pressure on the landward side as river flood levels drop.

-- When cramped working space affects the construction of a flood defence system, a sheet pile wall is a one-of-its-kind solution that saves space.
+This also reduces the hydraulic pressure on the landward side as river flood levels drop. - When cramped working space affects the construction of a flood defence system, a sheet pile wall is a one-of-its-kind solution that saves space.
 It is easily integrated into the landscape and meets the strictest aesthetic requirements (see our brochure on landscaping of river banks). - The hazards resulting from the work of burrowing animals (burrows are preferential leakage channels) can be eliminated by using sheet pile walls.
 The same applies for the risks of root damage.
-The resulting penetration of impermeable zones and the creation of leakage paths can be prevented contrary to when other systems are used.
+The resulting penetration of impermeable zones and the creation of leakage paths can be prevented - contrary to when other systems are used.
 Cutoffs made from steel sheet piles open up new possibilities for ground treatment: since they are impenetrable, greening of embankment slopes can be envisaged.
 Plants must not hinder rigorous inspection of the embankment, however.